 I am a scrappy, resourceful and resilient entrepreneur trying to live in one of the most expensive cities in the world, while starting my own business on the side.
 Some months, I still wonder how I’m going to pay the bills.
 As you can probably already tell, I don’t like to sugarcoat things.

-Two years ago, I founded my company NOVEL SUPPLY CO., a conscious apparel lifestyle brand for the urban adventurer.
+A few years ago, I founded my company NOVEL SUPPLY CO., a conscious apparel lifestyle brand for the urban adventurer.
 But my journey started long before that.
 Here are some hacks I’ve learned along the way.

 Life hack #1: Life is a journey